-Research and development costs consist primarily of fees paid to consultants and contractors, and other expenses relating to the acquisition, design, development and clinical trials with respect to the Company's compounds and product candidates.
-Research and development costs also include the costs to produce the compounds used in research and clinical trials, which are charged to operations as incurred.
+Research and development costs consist primarily of fees paid to consultants and contractors, and other expenses relating to the acquisition, design, development and clinical trials with respect to the Company's clinical compound and product candidate.
+Research and development costs also include the costs to manufacture the compounds used in research and clinical trials, which are charged to operations as incurred.
+The Company's inventory of LB-100 for clinical use has been manufactured separately in the United States and in the European Union in accordance with the laws and regulations of such jurisdictions.